 - Pulse and rhythm games / exercises

-- Work on pieces and technical exercise (e.g. scales, arpeggios, etc)
+- Work on repertoire and technical exercises (e.g. scales, arpeggios, etc)

 - Improvisation and / or composition